csesourav97/DevTinder-web/README.md

 - new page -see all my connections
 - new page - see all my connection requests
 - Feature- accept/reject connection requests.
+- Feature- Send /ignore the user card from feed

+Remaining:

+-Create sign up page for new user
+-E2E Testing